 Founded 1969, Galloway

-A $33.2 million expansion of Stockton’s world-class science facilities is in the works on the Galloway campus, along with a $15.2 million classroom building.
-This will complete an Academic Quad that will transform the main entrance to the university, providing a central outdoor location for students to study and meet between classes, and a new space for campus events.
+Stockton’s main campus in Galloway sits on 1,600 wooded acres.
+A $33.2 million expansion of Stockton’s world-class science facilities along with a $15.2 million Health Sciences Center were dedicated in May 2018.
+The new Academic Quad transformed the main entrance to the university, providing a central outdoor location for students to study and meet between classes.

-The university offers graduate programs in education, instructional technology, business administration, communication disorders, physical therapy, occupational therapy, nursing, criminal justice, American studies, social work; the nation’s first Master of Arts in Holocaust and Genocide Studies; and the state’s first Professional Science Master’s program in environmental science.
-Stockton also offers doctoral programs in physical therapy and organizational leadership.
+The university has more than 9,600 students and offers more than 160 areas of study.
+New undergraduate programs include a major in Africana Studies and minors in Cannabis Studies and Migration Studies.
+Graduate programs are also available in education, instructional technology, business administration, communication disorders, physical therapy, occupational therapy, nursing, criminal justice.
+American studies, social work, the nation’s first Master of Arts in Holocaust and Genocide Studies, and the state’s first Professional Science Master’s program in environmental science.
+Stockton also offers doctoral programs in physical therapy, organizational leadership, and nursing.